Children of Paradise: Reception

-The film was the third most popular film at the French box-office in 1945.
-Rotten Tomatoes, a review aggregator, reports that 97% of 38 surveyed critics gave the film a positive review; with an average rating of 9.2/10.
+Rotten Tomatoes, a review aggregator, reports that 98% of 42 surveyed critics gave the film a positive review; with an average rating of 9.2/10.
 The site's consensus reads: "Strong performances abound, and Carne's wit and grace are evident in this masterful (if long) French epic."
 The film critic Roger Ebert added it to his "Great Movie" collection in 2002.
 Children of Paradise was included in Time magazine's 2005 All-Time 100 list of the greatest films made since 1923.
 Jacques Prévert's screenplay was nominated for the Oscar for Best Original Screenplay at the 19th Academy Awards.
 It isn't clear which version of the film was honoured; the U.S. release of the film has been described as "a 144-min., inadequately-subtitled one released in New York in 1947."

 Release versions

 The film had its premiere in Paris, at the Chaillot Palace on 9 March 1945, in its entirety.
 Carné then had to fight with the producers to have the film shown exclusively in two theatres (Madeleine and Colisée) instead of one and in its entirety and without an intermission.
 He also pioneered the idea of the public being able to reserve their seats in advance.
 The producers accepted Carné's demands on the condition that they be able to charge double the price of admittance.
 Children of Paradise became an instant and monumental success, remaining on the screen of the Madeleine Theatre for 54 weeks.